scando1993/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Introduction

-The goal of this tutorial is to demonstrate the basic usage of the most popular ThingsBoard features.
+The goal of this tutorial is to demonstrate the basic usage of the most popular Pacificsoft features.
 You will learn how to:

  - Provision Assets and Devices in the system;
  - Define relations between Assets and Devices;
- - Push data from a device to ThingsBoard;
+ - Push data from a device to Pacificsoft;
  - Build real-time end-user Dashboards;
  - Define thresholds and trigger alarms;
  - Push notification about new alarms over email.